 which is the probability of a unit from subpopulation $i$ being misclassified into subpopulation $j$ by the model-based classification rule.
 The degree of overlap between the $i$th and $j$th subpopulations is therefore $o_{ij} = o_{j|i} + o_{i|j}$, and the maximum overlap is given by

 We used \texttt{MixSim} to generate $100$ finite GMM distributions of dimension $d=50$ with $K=5$ subpopulations and \texttt{MaxOmega} set to $1\%$, $5\%$, and $10\%$.
-In this experiment, we set the sample sizes to $N=2^k$ for $k=17, 19, 21$ and the number of local machines to $M=2^k$ for $k = 2, 4, 6$.
+In this experiment, we set the sample sizes to $N=2^l$ for $l=17, 19, 21$ and the number of local machines to $M=2^l$ for $l = 2, 4, 6$.
 The simulated data are distributed evenly over the local machines.
-We use all four estimation methods: Global, GMR, Median, and KL-averaging.
+We use all five estimation methods: Global, GMR, Median, KLA, and Coreset.
 We combine 100 outcomes from each combination of dimension, order, \texttt{MaxOmega}, sample size, and number of local machines to form boxplots for each estimation method.
 Figures~\ref{fig:local_machine_ss} and \ref{fig:ss_estimator_comparison} show the results.

-In Figure~\ref{fig:local_machine_ss} the total sample size is fixed to $N=2^{21}$.
+In Figure~\ref{fig:local_machine_ss}, the total sample size is fixed to $N=2^{21}$.
 Within each subfigure, the \texttt{MaxOmega} level increases from the left panel to the right panel.
 Within each panel, the x-axis gives the number of local machines: $4$, $16$, or $64$.
-Figures~\ref{fig:local_machine_ss}(a) to \ref{fig:local_machine_ss}(c) show the results for $W_1$, the misclassification rate, and the computational time respectively.
+Figures~\ref{fig:local_machine_ss}(a) to \ref{fig:local_machine_ss}(d) show the results for $W_1$, the ARI, the log-likelihood per observation, and the computational time respectively.
 Due to the bad performance of the Coreset estimator compared to the rest of the estimators in terms of $W_1$ and ARI, the difference of the rest of the four methods are difficult to tell, we insert a small figure to only compare these four methods when necessary, for example the comparison of $W_1$ in the left subfigure in Figure~\ref{fig:local_machine_ss}(a).